DNDR21/LYRICS-FINDER/README.md

 # LYRICS-FINDER

-this program to find music lyrics uses Genius|Song Lyrics & Knowledege Lyrics
+This program to find music lyrics uses Genius|Song Lyrics & Knowledege Lyrics

-this program to find music lyrics uses /sdcard/Download/
+This program to find music lyrics uses /sdcard/Download/

+This prgrom wrote with Python/Kivy launge